cta-observatory/configsystem/README.md

     This makes the configuration a tree.

+* [X] Parents must be able to override the default configuration of their children.
+E.g. if `Child` has a configuration item `value` with default `5`, A `Parent` with a `child` configuration item has to be able to say that the `child.value` default is `10` instead.

+* [X] The config system must support the configuration of multiple instances of the same class next to each other in the hierarchy (unlike traitlets.config)

+* [X] The system should raise errors for unknown configuration options, e.g to prevent unexpected results from simple typing mistakes.

+* [X] The full config of an object must be accessible / exportable

+* [X] It must be possible to configure the type of a variable from a list of possible classes or the subclasses.
+   E.g. there are several ``ImageExtractors``, so the class used for ``CameraCalibrator.image_extractor`` must be configurable through the config system.

-2. Support lookup by arbitray keys for all config items.
+* [X] Support lookup by arbitray keys for all config items.

-    The simple case is just one global value, but this lookup should work on hierachical properties, to support
+    The simple case is just one global value, but the lookup works on hierachical properties, to support
     * A global default
     * defaults per telescope type / camera type ...